 What's it like working at WOB?

 Mostly, it’s like working anyplace else.
 We work hard and we play hard.
 As a former cast member once said, “We take our fun seriously.”
-Sometimes it's hard to tell the difference between the work and the play.
+Sometimes it's hard to tell the difference between the work and the play but Way Off Broadway is a business.
 We try to foster a family spirit both in the dining area and on stage.
-There are some regulars who spend so much time around each other that we've all become a second family to each other.
+There are some regulars who spend so much time around each other that we've all become a second family to one other.
 But we always keep new faces around to keep things from getting moldy.
 People who come to work with a positive attitude, a good work ethic, and knowing their ‘stuff’ will be welcomed with open arms.
 Those who constantly slack off, whine, complain, and generally don't play well with others . . . well . . . no need to go into that.
 We don't get many of that type anyway.
 But it’s fun.
 It really is.